 A mind map should include all the topics and subtopics that will be involved in your project.
 It can be as detailed as you want it to be.
 A good idea, particularly if you are new to the world of mind maps, is to keep it simple.
 Keep topic labels limited to one or two words.
 Remember, you are coming up with the skeleton, not fleshing out the details.

-Many users find that their creativity flourishes more when they vary the size of words, or use different colours, in a mind map.
-This gives the tool a more vibrant, dynamic feel than a classic list, and also helps you sort things quickly into more than one category.
+Many users find that their creativity flourishes more when they vary the size of words or use different colours in a mind map.
+This gives the tool a more vibrant, dynamic feel than a classic list and also helps you sort things quickly into more than one category.

-How to draw a mind map
+How to create a mind map

-Use computerised mind mapping programmes to make the process easier, and to enable you to share your ideas quickly with your teammates, and together come up with new, collaborative solutions.
+Use computerised mind mapping programmes to make the process easier and to enable you to share your ideas quickly with your teammates and together come up with new, collaborative solutions.